davydr/ymiles-site/content/1099-nec/index.md

 title: "Using the 1099-NEC"
 ---

-Great — let’s build a focused, professional 1000-word page for the **1099-NEC**, tailored for part-time Uber drivers.

----

-## 🧾 How to Use the 1099-NEC From Uber
+## How to Use the 1099-NEC From Uber

 When you're a part-time Uber driver, you may receive more than one tax form.
 While most people know about the 1099-K, Uber drivers may also receive a **1099-NEC**.
 This form reports income that didn't come directly from your passengers, and it often catches drivers off guard.